-During the nine months ended January 31, 2025, the Company completed a prospecting program during which several pegmatites were confirmed on the property.
+During the year ended April 30, 2023, the Company announced the acquisition of the Bathurst Inlet lithium property, Nunavut.
+During the year ended April 30, 2025, the Company completed a prospecting program during which several pegmatites were confirmed on the property.
 Spodumene mineralization was not identified.
 Representative samples were collected for geochemical analysis and characterization.